bojakowsky/Async-WebSocketServer-and-Async-WebSocket-Client/README.md

-#C# WebSockets, both client and server, web chat backend
+C# WebSockets, both client and server, web chat backend

-#Here we have test client (to test server behaviour), and server based on websockets, which will be used as backend for chat.
+Here we have test client (to test server behaviour), and server based on websockets, which will be used as backend for chat.
+I have added javascript clients with basic serialization, thus c# client won't work becuse of WebSockets handshaking messages.

-#Will be merged with this contribution: https://github.com/mszynka/Shout-the-box/tree/frontend
+Will be merged with this contribution: https://github.com/mszynka/Shout-the-box/tree/frontend